penguinwokrs/aws-trancecoder-rails/README.md

 ## Contributing
 Contribution directions go here.

+## Credits
+Many thanks to the [Big Buck Bunny Team](https://peach.blender.org/the-team/) for creating the video used in this tutorial.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).